Borth and Ynyslas Golf Club golf course

 What makes Borth and Ynyslas Golf Club tricky

 Early holes offer the best opportunity to build a score before the wind usually intensifies.
 Par is a respectable result on the more exposed stretches where the sea breeze acts as the primary defence.
 Concentrating on a reliable short game will save strokes when the firm greens make high-trajectory approaches impossible.
-The layout rewards players who understand where to position the ball rather than simply hitting it as far as possible.

 Who will enjoy Borth and Ynyslas Golf Club